fig-x/fig-x-data/ReadMe.md

 },
 ```

 To add a person, just copy-add a similar entry, and also upload a headshort to `people/`.
+The aspect ratio should be 1:1.
+Make sure the resolution is not too small nor too large.

 - If you don't have a field, you could leave it as `null` or `""`.

 - The **position** should be something like Ph.D. student.